zellis243/css-position-it-right-unsolved/README.md

 `For the Robot Face exercise:`

-- Visit the [The shapes of CSS](https://css-tricks.com/the-shapes-of-css/) article to get the shapes inspiration.
+- [ ] Visit the [The shapes of CSS](https://css-tricks.com/the-shapes-of-css/) article for some shapes inspiration.
 - [ ] Edit the following files to solve that part of the assignemnt:
   - [ ] html: `/pages/fancy-robot.html`
   - [ ] css: `/css/fancy-robot.css`